 - GETTING AROUND: Tuk-Tuks (roofed carts pulled by a motor scooter) are the taxi of choice in Cambodia, and they are quite comfortable.
 Mini-buses are available to travel longer distances within the country, and can be booked at almost any hotel.
-Be sure to negotiate the price with your driver before you go anywhere.
+No matter how you travel, be sure to negotiate the price with your driver before you depart.

 - LANGUAGE: Khmer is the local language of Cambodia.
 Since it's a popular tourist destination, many drivers, restaurant and hotel owners are able to communicate in English.
 You may also be able to communicate in Thai or French.

-- CURRENCY: The official currency is Cambodian Riel, but the US dollar is widely accepted and circulated in the economy.
-Cash is used for almost all transactions, but ATMs are widely available.
+- CURRENCY: The official currency is Cambodian Riel, but the US dollar is widely accepted.
+Cash is used for almost all transactions, but ATMs are widely found.